 And that is what my clients want from me.

 I still have to put in the work to build relationships, create meaningful content and even to set up the automations.

 I see many headlines offering 6-figure incomes at the press of a button but the reality is that there is no 6-figure income without putting in the hard work first.

 And to be honest the hard work never really ends.
 As you achieve one goal, you set yourself another and it goes on.
 This is why it’s important to be doing work you enjoy in the first place.

 My family and friends will tell you that I work very hard.
 But to me my work is fun and fulfilling so it doesn’t really feel like work.
-Although after a Saturday of being on my feet in front of a class of 80+ students, my body knows I worked hard.
+Although after a Saturday of being on my feet from 8am to 5pm, my body knows I worked hard.